 The Family First Services and Prevention Act requires that each program listed in a State's Five-Year Title IV-E Prevention Program Plan have a well-designed and rigorous evaluation strategy, unless granted a waiver from HHS.
 HHS may waive this requirement if they deem the evidence of the effectiveness of the practice to be profound and the state to meet the continuous quality improvement standard regarding the practice.
-DCFS is not requesting a waiver for any services at this time.
+See Appendix C, Attachment II for the two services which Arkansas is requesting an evaluation waiver.